Catholic Charities Careers

 OTHER REQUIREMENTS: (background check, driving record, language, physical)

-Background Check: This position requires a criminal background check, child abuse/neglect check and fingerprinting.
+Background Check: This position requires a criminal background check,

-Language requirements: Bilingual English/Spanish required
+Language requirements: Bilingual English/Spanish.

 Job Type: Full-time